All Episodes

 Oh, she does far more than that.

-The whole thing is that the totally destroys the whole belief the system in evolution and Darwinism.
+She totally destroys the whole belief, the system in evolution and Darwinism.

-She talks about what a bunch of closed minds, liberal educators are.
+She talks about what a bunch of closed minds, liberal educators, and Coulter's book.

-You know, I I don't obviously don't have the names at the tip of my tongue right now, but that's my whole point of this is that both sides, left and right, are dealing in such blanket statements.
+You know, I don't obviously don't have the names that tip my tongue right now, but that's my whole point of this, is that both sides, left and right, are dealing in such blanket statements.

 You read Ann Coulter's book, and you are going to get an intellectual feast.

-You're gonna get a book that was long researched, well researched, and well documented.
+You're going to get a book that was long researched, well researched, and well-documented.

-Her theory on infallibility is that the Democrats go out, the liberals go out and get a bunch of victims of a cause and then turn them into into critics of uh conservatives and republicans, and you can't criticize them because they're victims.
+Her theory on infallibility is that the Democrats go out, the Liberals go out and get a bunch of victims of a cause and then turn them into critics of conservatives and Republicans, and you can't criticize them because they're victims.

 You can't criticize him.